SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-identify-guiding-principles-for-responsible-ai-in-government.md

 ---
 title: "Identify guiding principles for responsible AI in government"
-excerpt: "It is imperative to reflect on the implications of AI in government.
-In this learning path, you will be provided with guidelines to assist in setting up principles and a governance model in your government organization.
-You will also be provided with resources, best practices, and tools."
+excerpt: "It's imperative to reflect on the implications of AI in Government.
+Discover guidelines to set up principles and a governance model in your organization."
 type: collection
 price: Free
 length: PT2H55M